Cracking the Tiny House Weight Problem

 EB: Without changing the basic floor plan the Align Project could easily have a kit tailored for it I'm sure.
 I/We have no intention of ever building another unit there is simply no profit to be had based on a single unit I only constructed the one shown as proof of concept and learning about the challenges involved.

 MP: The reality of the marketplace is shifting.
-That’s why we’ve written the Tiny Home Tactical Guide, included in our November/December issue.
+That’s why we’ve written the Tiny Home Tactical Guide.
 We hope you’ll join us in embracing the tiny trend.
 High-performance compact homes are what people want, and they’re willing to pay for quality.
 Let’s make that goal easier.

 EB: I have always wanted to produce affordable (obtainable is the new operative word) without compromises in quality or efficiency safe housing for those who needed it versus only those who can afford it.